mindset-dojo/mindset-dojo.github.io/_forms/domain-focused-cultivator.md

 refactored_date: 2025-11-13
 authors:
 - kyle-ingersoll
-excerpt: A Domain-Focused Cultivator supports the Dojo through their domain expertise tuned in through the Program.
+excerpt: A Domain-Focused Cultivator supports the Dojo in phases through their domain expertise tuned in through the Program.
 icon: fa-solid fa-seedling
 tags:
   - responsibility